AkkilMG/Quick.ly/README.md

 ## Introduction

-Quick.ly is a project aimed at providing fast and efficient solutions for managing tasks and projects.
-It leverages modern web technologies to deliver a seamless user experience.
+Quick.ly is a project aimed at providing fast and efficient shorten the url.

 - **Fast**: Optimized for speed and performance.
 - **Efficient**: Designed to streamline your workflow.
-- **User-Friendly**: Intuitive interface for easy navigation.

 ## Getting Started